VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 handle the events published by the write-side by creating a subscription the the Windows Azure Service Bus topics.

-### Using Snapshots with Event Sourcing

-When the system re-hydrates an aggregate instance from the event store, it must load and replay all of the events associated with that aggregate instance.
-A possible optimization here is to store a rolling snapshot of the state of the aggregate at some recent point in time so that the system only needs to load the snapshot and the subsequent events, thereby reducing the number of events that it must reload and replay.
-The team decided that this optimization would not provide significant benefits because of the limited number of events stored per aggregate instance in the system.

 ## No downtime migration